When Is Rent Due When You First Move In?

 Tenant’s Insurance

 Some property management firms expect a tenant to have renter’s insurance before occupying a house.
 But, even when this is not a requirement, it is a good idea for you to ensure your items are safe.
-Renter’s insurance fee varies depending on the type of apartment and the area you live in.
+The renter’s insurance fee varies depending on the type of apartment and the area you live in.

 Administrative Charges